LinkedInLearning/learning-nuxt-js-3013456/README.md

 # Learning Nuxt.js
-This is the repository for the LinkedIn Learning course `Learning Nuxt.js`.
+This is the repository for the LinkedIn Learning course Learning Nuxt.js.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Learning Nuxt.js][lil-thumbnail-url]

+Nuxt.js is a Vue framework for building blazing fast web applications.
+In this course, Gift Egwuenu covers the essential and core concepts in Nuxt.js from the ground up, teaching you how to set up a Nuxt project.
+Covered topics include: File-based routing and how it works, Nuxt Components, Nuxt plugins and modules, data fetching; and more topics you need to understand to build a fully functional web application.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.